Organising Committee

 Deakin University

-Sally is Co-Chair of the VicBioCon24 Committee and is a PhD candidate studying the interactions between feral ungulates and native animals in subalpine and alpine landscapes.
+Sally is a PhD candidate studying the interactions between feral ungulates and native animals in subalpine and alpine landscapes.
 She is particularly interested in how feral horses influence small mammal persistence and habitat using a combination of live trapping, camera trapping, GPS tracking and genetic analyses.
 This research will hope to inform best practice management techniques and help managers to understand the impacts feral ungulates exert on native communities.

 Pip Bell (she/her)